awslabs/clickstream-analytics-on-aws/docs/en/deployment/index.md

 ## Prerequisites

-Review all the [considerations](../plan-deployment/cost.md) and make sure you have the following in the target region you want to deploy the solution:
+Review all the [considerations](../plan-deployment/cost.md) and make sure you have the following in the target Region you want to deploy the solution:

 - At least two vacant S3 buckets.